MSN in Care Coordination

 On-Campus vs. Distance Learning

 MSN in Care Coordination programs are often offered online, though some schools may offer on-campus options.
-On-campus programs allow nurses to interact directly with faculty and peers, as well as utilize the school's resources.
-On the flip side, online programs offer a greater deal of flexibility and self-paced learning.
-Some nurses learn best with face-to-face instruction, while some like to set their own schedules.
+On-campus programs allow nurses to interact directly with faculty and peers and utilize the school's resources.
+On the flip side, online programs offer greater flexibility and self-paced learning.
+Some nurses learn best through face-to-face instruction, while others like setting their schedules.
 Whichever method nurses prefer, there are options.

 Sample Coursework

 Nurses seeking their MSN in Care Coordination can expect to complete several theoretical courses that pertain to patient care.
-An example of the required courses can be found on Capella University's website.
+Capella University’s website shows an example of the required courses.
 Courses for this program include:

 Core Courses: